Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

 \section{Burton-Cabrera-Frank theory for alternating step types}

 In this section we develop a quasi-steady-state expression for the dynamics of the terrace fraction $f_\alpha$, and give an exact solution using matrices.
-Examples of the adatom distributions and $f_\alpha$ dynamics are shown.
-Using further generally applicable assumptions, we develop a simplified analytical solution, and then consider cases of diffusion- or attachment-limited kinetics, and non-transparent or highly transparent steps.
+Examples of the full-steady-state adatom distributions and dynamics of $f_\alpha$ between such states are shown.
+We then develop a simplified analytical solution, generally valid when the terrace widths are smaller than the adatom diffusion length.